-The Live Healthy Lorain coalition is a community group that is conducted through the Creating Healthy Communities Program at the Lorain County General Health District.
+The Live Healthy Lorain coalition is a community group that is conducted through the Creating Healthy Communities Program at Lorain County Public Health.

 PURPOSE: As a part of the Creating Healthy Communities Program, Live Healthy Lorain will connect people and resources to improve the Lorain community by assessing and promoting opportunities for increased physical activity, improved nutrition, and reduced tobacco use and exposure… creating a community where the healthy choice is the easy choice!

 Live Healthy Lorain, partnering worksites, community organizations, and schools use an assessment called the CHANGE tool to define areas for improvement and to consider appropriate allocation of available resources.

 The Creating Healthy Communities program is funded by a grant from the Centers for Disease Control and Prevention (CDC) and the Ohio Department of Health (ODH).

 100% Tobacco Free Environment - Mercy Health and Recreation Center

 Healthy Corner Store - Jay’s Mini Mart

 Choice Food Pantry and Bike Rack - Salvation Army

 Everyone knows someone with high blood pressure, but how many of us actually know what blood pressure is?
 Blood pressure is the force of blood pushing against the artery (big blood vessel) walls as the heart beats.
 It’s normal for blood pressure to go up and down throughout the day, but if it stays consistently high for a long time, it can damage the heart.